-Organizational change is inevitable, and often necessary.
-For criminal justice organizations, often change is badly needed and/or poorly managed.
 In this course, several key theoretical approaches to guiding organizational change will be examined and applied to criminal justice organizations.
-Readings will focus on helping recognize the need for change, making change-resistant organizations into learning organizations, and how to lead the change efforts, as well as offering examples of theoretical application of these ideas to criminal justice organizations.
+Readings will focus on helping recognize the need for change, making change-resistant organizations into learning organizations, and developing ways to lead change efforts.